Creepail/Creepail/README.md

 <h3 align="center">Hello there !</h3>

-My name is David but you can call me Creepail. :sunglasses:
+My name is David, but you can call me Creepail. :sunglasses:

 ---
 <h3 align="center">Who am i ?</h3>

-Im at college student, currently in my second year at [IIM](https://www.iim.fr) the best school ever !
+Im a college student, currently in my second year at [IIM](https://www.iim.fr), the best school ever!

 <p align="center">
 <img width="200" src="images/Logo_IIM_fd_blanc.png" alt="Material Bread logo">
 </p align="center">

-Im also highly passionated about new tech and everything that is creative.
-I do art in my free time and im currently trying to learn ThreeJS for a school project
+I'm also highly passionated about new tech and everything that is creative.
+I do art in my free time and I'm currently trying to learn ThreeJS for a school project.

-oh and im based around Paris ! but as you've been able to read so far, im fluent in both english and french. :sunglasses:
+Oh and im based around Paris! but as you've been able to read so far, I'm fluent in both english and french. :sunglasses:

 ---

-<h3 align="center">What i've learned so far</h3>
+<h3 align="center">What I've learned so far</h3>

-Im still quite new to the world of coding and have much to learn, so far i've learned html,css and a bit of php.
-My current passion being ThreeJS and it's secret :star:
+Im still quite new to the world of coding and have much to learn, so far I've learned HTML, CSS and a bit of PHP.
+My current passion being ThreeJS and its secrets :star:

 <div align="center">
 <img width="50px" src="images/html.png" alt="html">